 Non-Veterans After Probation—A regular employee who has completed the review period and who is not a veteran has a right to appeal.
 Disciplinary actions taken pursuant to his drug and alcohol testing policy are appealable pursuant to the procedures established in the City’s Grievance and Discipline policies.

 Veterans—An employee who is a veteran has the right to appeal to the City Council a permanent demotion (including salary decreases), or a discharge, if the employee submits a notice of appeal within sixty (60) calendar days of the action, regardless of status with respect to the review period.
-An employee who is a veteran may have additional rights under the Veterans Preference Act, Minnesota Statute 197.46.
+An employee who is a veteran may have additional rights under the Veterans Preference Act, Minnesota Statute § 197.46.

 Employees Covered under Collective Bargaining Units Contracts—An employee who is covered by a collective bargaining agreement may elect to seek relief under the terms of that agreement by contacting the appropriate union and initiating grievance procedures in lieu of taking up the grievance procedure outlined in the City Employee Handbook.